Caryogri/farkleWebsite/README.md

 # startup

-I am modifying the README file.
+I am altering the README file.
+Pray I do not alter it again.